 This classic casserole recipe has everything going for it.
 The cheesy chicken and broccoli, soft potatoes, the crunchy topping, and rich sour cream sauciness.
 You just can’t go wrong with it.

 Serve it for brunch, lunch, or dinner.
-This is one of those great recipes that makes awesome leftovers.
+The whole family will love it and it makes even better leftovers.
 It reminds me of the perfect loaded baked potato.
 Only better!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.